This course is obligatory for students of the master’s programme Industrial Ecology.

 The course is divided in two parts.
 The first part (seven lectures) are dedicated to supply chain aspects of closing loops.
 In the second part of the course (seven lectures) we will focus on the role of governance and coordination in closing loops.
 Closed loop supply chains require a certain level of collaboration and coordination between organisations, i.e. firms, governments, consumers, users.
 Such coordination takes place through different modes of governance: hierarchies, networks, markets.
 There is a wide array of coordination mechanisms that affect how actors adjust their activities, e.g. taxes and subsidies by government, network alliances, contracts, norms, as well as more implicit mechanisms such as routines or culture.
 The market mode will be addressed in the first part of this course; in the second part we will therefore concentrate mainly on hierarchies and networks.
 A list of required reading for the second part will be provided in due time.

-After the course the student is able to:
+By the end of the course, the student is able to:

-1. Explain the concept of closed loop supply chain management and how it contributes to sustainability.
+Explain the concept of closed loop supply chain management and how it contributes to sustainability

-4. Analyse closed loop chains as multi-actor socio-technical systems.
+Analyse closed loop chains as multi-actor socio-technical systems

-5. Explain in his/her own words the role of governance and coordination in closed loop chains.
+Explain in his/her own words the role of multi-actor governance in closing the loop

 The course consists of two parts, each consisting of 7 lectures.
 Students work (in and outside) class on individual and group assignments.